Episode Four [Preview]

 Every man standing bowed his head, except one.

 “Is she dead?” asked his younger brother, Yuri.
-A stunted version of Boris, he was a petulant man who’d inherited the Kotko baldness, but little else.
+A stunted version of Boris, he was a petulant man who’d inherited the Kotko baldness.

 “Our Empress is gone,” Boris spoke at him over the wailing crones.
 “You will tend to the Duke.”